Nikolas Wereszczyński: Polish artist using Folklore as inspiration and escapism in difficult times

 "LGBT themes, being an integral part of my life, are going to leak into my artwork eventually.
 I have made some pieces in the past that integrate the Polish LGBT community into our own folklore - such as "Wołchw", a depiction of a transgender shaman, or "Mokosz", a transgender depiction of Mother Earth.
 These were personal reflections about my own place in my own tradition as an LGBT Pole, and a way to include our community in our own history."

 He continues: “so I think apart from food and family, any involvement in my own country usually ended up being quite disappointing or daunting.
 That was until I came across and started reading about the little that we do know about Poland's pre-Christian beliefs and the pre-Christian roots of many of our traditions.”

-In recent years, Polish president Andrzej Duda - with the support of the Orthodox Church – has launched a blistering attack on the LGBT+ communities of Poland.
-This has created a hostile environment for queer kids, and for those who are creative, art is a tool to create their own utopia.
+In recent years, Polish president Andrzej Duda — with the support of the Catholic Church — has launched a blistering attack on the LGBT+ communities of Poland.
+This has created a hostile environment for queer kids.
+Luckily, for those who are creative, art is a tool in building their own utopia.

 “When I lay in bed after a productive day of working on art, I can feel my heart beaming, and I think to myself: I could do this all day every day"